American Eagle Flight 5452: Aircraft

 The aircraft, a CASA C-212~C registered N432CA, was put into service with Executive Air Charter in October 1986 after it was purchased from Prinair.
 As a result of the impact of the crash and subsequent fire, the aircraft was destroyed.
 The aircraft involved in the crash had prior maintenance troubles related to engine torque.
 In fact, just a day before the accident, issues with the propeller blade angle were addressed by Executive's maintenance department.

 Crew

 The captain, Franklin Rivera Velez, 44, held an Airline Transport Pilot (ATP) certificate.
 He had 20 years of pilot experience, with about 10,000 hours of total flying time.
 He had accumulated about 5,000 hours of turbine engine airplane experience, 4,500 hours of which were in the deHavilland DHC-6 Twin Otter, and 473 hours of which were in the CASA C-212.
-The first officer, Reynold E. Santiaqo Cordero, 32, also held an ATP certificate.
+The first officer, Reynold Santiago Cordero, 32, also held an ATP certificate.
 He had 10 years of pilot experience, with about 4,473 hours of total pilot time, 459 hours of which were in the CASA C-212.
 He was not type rated in the CASA C-212.